Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Agate is the traditional Gemini stone, and the match is almost poetic.
 Agate is a banded chalcedony that comes in an extraordinary variety of colours and patterns.
 No two agates look the same.
 Some are soft and translucent.
 Others are bold and striated.
 Some are dyed vibrant colours.
 Others are left in their natural state of subtle bands and layers.

-In jewellery, agate is incredibly versatile.
-Thin slices can be set as pendants, showing off the natural banding.
-Beaded bracelets use polished agate in every colour imaginable.
+For Gemini, agate represents the many-faceted self.
+Each slice of an agate geode reveals a different pattern, a different combination of colours, a different personality, if you will.
+In jewellery, thin slices can be set as pendants, showing off the natural banding.
 Agate druzy (the crystalline surface inside a geode) makes stunning statement pieces.
 The accessibility of agate, both in price and in design options, makes it one of the most practical zodiac stones.

 Citrine, tiger's eye, and pearl